Duan1014/depression-speech-emotion-recognition/README.md

 The dataset is the DAIC-WOZ Depression speech Corpus and the audio part in MODMA.

-First cut the sample into short 1-2s audio.
+Firstly, cut the sample into short 1-2s audio.

-Then, opensmile is used to extract audio features, and the method of pre-training + fine-tuning is adopted for migration.
+Then, opensmile is used to extract audio features, and the method of pre-training + fine-tuning is adopted for transfer learning.

 Finally, the recognition accuracy of 73% can be achieved on the small sample data set MODMA.